 - 1. Stay at home, unless you are hurt. - 2.
 Begin emergency diet plan.
 (See page 10) - 3.
-Wait at home for instructions and details about hemodialysis on TV, radio, social media (Facebook, Twitter) or phone. - 4.
+Wait at home for instructions and details about hemodialysis on TV, radio, social media or phone. - 4.
 If you must go to an emergency shelter, tell the person in charge about your special needs. - 5.
 Patients must take as much responsibility as possible for getting where they have to go, keeping in contact with the unit and being available to come for dialysis at any time day or night.
 You may have to stay at the dialysis centre if transportation is a problem.
 You may need to go to another dialysis facility within the region. - 6.
 You may have to be moved from your home.
 This may not be by ambulance or transfer services but with military vehicles, volunteers, or by air.
 Bring your medications with you.
-See the section on Medications for more details. - 7.
-Keep an extra pair of glasses with your emergency supplies. - 8.
-Please notify your hemodialysis facility of address and telephone changes.
+See the section on medications for more details. - 7.
+Keep an extra dressing and cleaning sticks for your dialysis line (if you have one) with your emergency supplies. - 8.
+Please notify your home hemo program of any address and telephone changes.